pyta-uoft/website/index.md

 ### Too few format args (E1306) {#E1306}

-This error occurs when you use the `format` method on a string, but call it with fewer arguments than the number of `{}` in the string.
+This error occurs when we use the `format` method on a string, but call it with fewer arguments than the number of `{}` in the string.

 ~~~~ {include="E1306_too_few_format_args"}
 ~~~~